railsrumble/railsrumble.github.com/conduct.markdown

 Participants violating these rules will be removed from the event and no longer allowed to participate, at the sole discretion of the organizers.

 Thank you for helping make this a welcoming, friendly event for all.

-## The Longer Version

-Harassment includes offensive verbal comments related to gender, sexual orientation, disability, physical appearance, body size, race, religion, sexual images in public spaces, deliberate intimidation, stalking, following, and unwelcome sexual attention.

-Participants asked to stop any harassing behavior are expected to comply immediately.

-Be careful in the words that you choose.
-Remember that sexist, racist, and other exclusionary jokes can be offensive to other participants.
-Excessive swearing and offensive jokes are not appropriate for the Rails Rumble.

-If a participant engages in behavior that violates this code of conduct, the organizers may take any action they deem appropriate, including warning the offender or expulsion and disqualification from the event.

 ## Contact Information